COGS118A/Group021-Wi23/README.md

 # COGS118A Final Project: What's the Music?

-### None of the results should represent any subjective factors nor should be referenced into any practical applications.
+#### None of the results should represent any subjective facts nor should be referenced into any practical applications.

 Name:
 - Jerry Wang, A16149329